 The School of Education provides access to a wide range of facilities for the use of staff and students.
 Find details below of the School libraries, IT facilities, WebCT and e-learning resources.

-The Library Services also provide a range of electronic online databases, electronic journals and web resources covering most of the major subject disciplines.
+The new University library on the central campus, opened in 2017.
+However, for those students who are not campus based, the library also provides access to a range of online resources such as electronic online databases, electronic journals, ebooks and web resources covering most of the major subject disciplines.
 Such resources include British Education Index, BookFind & Web of Science.
 There are also newspaper archives and business & Management resources.

 The FindIt@Bham service enables users to access details of all electronic and printed material from a central resouce.
 Content includes information on 2.7 million books (including 275,000 eBooks), 50,000 subscription and open access electronic journals, access to over 1,000 electronic resources as well as to 2,000 electronic theses.

-A vast array of IT facilities is available to students and staff within the school.
-Flexible open access computer clusters and learning suites are available, with school specific software.
-Personalized web portals are setup to cater for individual needs, allowing access to school web learning materials.
+Flexible open access computer clusters and learning suites are available within the School of Education, with school specific software.
+Personalised web portals are setup to cater for individual needs, allowing access to school web learning materials.
 Seminar and training rooms are provided with interactive IT equipment, to aid teaching and learning.
 Wireless network connectivity allows personal IT equipment to access network resources.
 Local printing and scanning facilities are also available.